ddisante87/ddisante87.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an Assiciate Professor at the University of Bologna.
+I am an Associate Professor at the University of Bologna.
 I earned a B.S. in physics at the University of L’Aquila in 2011 and a Ph.D. in physics in 2015.
 I subsequently was a postdoctoral fellow and young group leader at the Physics Department of the University of Würzburg (2016-2020), and a Marie